 Best grown in acidic (pH of 4.8 to 5.2), organically rich, medium to wet, well-drained soils in full sun to part shade.
 Shallow, fibrous roots need constant moisture and good drainage.
 Plants appreciate a good organic mulch.
 Although blueberries are self-fertile, cross-pollination produces the best fruit crop (larger berries and larger yields).
-Therefore it is best to plant more than one variety that will bloom at the same time.
-Blueberry season can be extended by planting early, mid-season and late varieties which will collectively ripen fruit from late June until mid-August (USDA Zone 5).
-Best to remove flowers from plants in the year of planting and following year so as to prevent fruit set and encourage new vegetative growth.
+Therefore, it is best to plant more than one variety that will bloom at the same time.
+In addition, blueberry season can be extended by planting early, mid-season and late varieties which will collectively ripen from early June to the end of the summer (St. Louis area).
+Best to remove flowers from plants in the year of planting and in the following year so as to prevent fruit set and to encourage new vegetative growth.
 Prune as needed in late winter beginning in the third year after planting.

-Although often planted solely for the fruit crop, this versatile shrub also has excellent ornamental value (white spring flowers, dark green summer foliage, red fall color and reddish winter stems).
-Very effective when planted in shrub borders or as part of less formal shrub plantings.
+Useful for ornamental purposes (flowers, fruit, quality summer foliage and fall color) as well as for fruit production (blueberries).
+It is effective in shrub borders or as part of less formal shrub plantings in areas such as native plant gardens or open woodlands.
 Particularly effective in conjunction with rhododendrons and azaleas which share similar acidic soil requirements.
-Also makes an excellent hedge with the added benefits of summer fruit which can be harvested or left for the birds.
+Also makes an excellent hedge with the added benefits of fruit which can be harvested or left for the birds.